Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 The Inquisition: blind faith,

-obedience, ideology.
+obedience, dogma.

 Linear thinking, categories.